 In this age many people have sensitivities, allergies and intolerances.
 We use natural, organic, hypoallergenic products, oils and tapes where possible, and provide alternatives when needed.
 If you find your skin is irritated, red, itchy or sore after a treatment, clean the area immediately with soap and water, remove any strapping tape, and contact the clinic if you’re concerned.
 Make sure you tell us about any skin irritation you develop, so we can avoid using that product in future.

-We wish everyone could feel better straight away!
+We wish everyone could feel better immediately!
 In many injuries, there is a short period of discomfort after your treatment, before you notice those positive changes.
-If you find you feel better straight away after a Physiotherapy appointment, be grateful that your body responds so well.
-It gives you the chance to get started on your exercises STRAIGHT AWAY!
+If you find you feel better straight away after a physiotherapy appointment, be grateful that your body responds so well.
+It gives you the chance to get started on your exercises straight away!